Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

-Introduction and Text of Poem, "Constantly Risking Absurdity"
+Introduction and Text of "Constantly Risking Absurdity"

 Any writer may likely argue that the act of writing always constitutes the possibility of "constantly risking absurdity."
 Are poets even more at risk than prose writers?
-The speaker in Lawrence Ferlinghetti's poem is dramatizing how especially true that notion is of the poet.
+The speaker in Lawrence Ferlinghetti's poem is dramatizing how especially true that notion is for the poet.

 Poets are considered makers, and often they are relied upon to be making a short narrative featuring a true expression of their very human feelings.
 Painting such pictures of how one feels is always risky, even in prose.
 But the poet has the special obstacles of brevity and crystallization.
 To briefly crystallize one's feelings remains a daunting task.
 Perhaps that is why poets are rare, especially good or great ones.